Translated into “Quebec Summer Festival” in English, the Festival d’été de Quebec is one of, if not the, largest outdoor music events in Canada.

 Admission Options

 Rather than buy individual tickets to different shows, you can buy a full festival pass good for all 11-days.
-The pass costs about $110 if you buy it in advance in normal years, and $120 if you buy it in the final month before the festival.
-There is often a limit of 125,000 passes available and they come with a wristband and a blinking pin.
+The pass costs about $140 if you buy it in advance, and $150 if you buy it in the final month before the festival.
+There is often a limit of passes available and they come with a wristband and a blinking pin.

 While re-selling the pass is not allowed, it is transferrable.
 This means that buying one together with a friend or two could be a great option if you’re not looking to go to shows every day of the festival.